- Don't attempt to access an account you didn't create, or data related to people other than yourself.

 - Don’t publicly disclose a bug before it has been fixed.

 Only test for vulnerabilities on sites which are directly operated by us.
-Some sites are operated by
+The following sites are a safe bet:

 As a small non-profit, we don't have the ability to award cash grants, but do offer the following: